 The following limitations apply to quick rollback:

-- Due to changes in VMware vSphere 7.0 and newer, the replica failback operation forces digest recalculation for both source and target vApps.
+- Due to changes in VMware vSphere 7.0 and later, the replica failback operation forces digest recalculation for both source and target vApps.
 That is why the Quick rollback option is ignored for ESXi hosts starting from version 7.0.

 - During the first replication job session after failback with quick rollback, CBT on the source vApp is reset.
 Due to that Veeam Backup & Replication will read data of the entire vApp.